dougeby/IntuneDocs/intune/early-edition.md

 iOS users will also receive this change, as the Company Portal website is also used as part of the Company Portal app for iOS.
 The Company Portal apps for Android and Windows will receive similar updates in the coming months.

-We're still fine-tuning the way relevance is tracked, so please let us know how it's working using the "Feedback" link at the bottom of the Company Portal website.
+We're still fine-tuning the way relevance is tracked, so let us know how it's working using the "Feedback" link at the bottom of the Company Portal website.

 ###  Two additional settings for Windows Defender Antivirus <!-- 1338409 -->